6010 Fiscal Policy Review

 Special reports and accounting shall be made as required on the financial status of projects, fund balances, and other non-budget activities that produce cash receipts and expenditures.

 The executive director shall provide the forum managers and committee chairs with quarterly financial reports outlining the operational expenses.

 Authorization for payment of expenses from approved office budget shall be the responsibility of the executive director.

 The executive director shall be responsible for meeting deposit and filing requirements of state, local, and federal agencies.
 These include:

-Comprehensive insurance is to be maintained for the Executive Office, including liability, theft, fire, worker's compensation, employee and officer dishonesty, and other types of insurance as deemed necessary by the Executive Board.
+Comprehensive insurance is to be maintained for the ILA office, including liability, theft, fire, worker's compensation, employee and officer dishonesty, and other types of insurance as deemed necessary by the Executive Board.